 ** week notes **

-I went in for what was supposed to be my final brain scan, a diagnostic angiogram (don’t look that up).
+[.
 The good news is that the repair has officially cured my brain bleed!
 The bad news is that they saw another vessel that looks primed to bleed; I’m due for another repair procedure sometime in October.
 I’m pretty bummed to not be done with this ordeal, but trying to remain optimistic that this new one was caught before it bled and because the surgeon s … ⌘ Read more

 ** Miscellaneous this and that **